Setup

 Installation

 To use the Raspberry Pi, we will need an operating system.
-By default, Raspberry Pis checks for an operating system on any SD card inserted in the slot, so we should install an operating system using Raspberry Pi Imager.
+By default, Raspberry Pi checks for an operating system on any SD card inserted in the slot, so we should install an operating system using Raspberry Pi Imager.

 Raspberry Pi Imager is a tool for downloading and writing images on macOS, Windows, and Linux.
 It includes many popular operating system images for Raspberry Pi.
 We will also use the Imager to preconfigure credentials and remote access settings.